Last Updated on August 17, 2022

 By Marcia Raffel Levin

-When I was a little girl, my mother listened to the opera on the radio every Saturday and really wanted me to enjoy it with her.
+While on an MSC Divina Cruise I reminisced about when I was a little girl, my mother listened to the opera on the radio every Saturday and really wanted me to enjoy it with her.

 Perhaps I was rebellious.
 But I had never seen opera on a cruise ship until, that is, I sailed aboard the MSC Divina.